JaneliaSciComp/hortacloud/README.md

 ## Implementation details

 The deployment uses AWS CDK to create AWS resources on your AWS account as shown in the diagram below.
+All services run in a secured Virtual Private Cloud (VPC).

 ![Cloud archtecture diagram](docs/images/cloud_architecture.png)

-## Deveopment
+## Development

 ### Useful commands